 When you create an app workspace, it’s built on an Office 365 group.

 Start by creating the workspace.
 Select Workspaces > Create app workspace.

-This will be the place to put content that you and your colleagues collaborate on.
+Here you'll put the content that you and your colleagues collaborate on.

 Give the workspace a name.
 If the corresponding Workspace ID isn't available, edit it to come up with a unique ID.

 You have a few options to set.
 If you choose Public, anyone in your organization can see what’s in the workspace.
-Private, on the other hand, means only members of the workspace can see its contents.
+Private means only members of the workspace can see its contents.

 You can't change the Public/Private setting after you've created the group.

 You can also choose if members can edit or have view-only access.